Rotate Flip and Scale Individual Letters In Text - Photoshop Tutorial

 Rotating the selected letter.

-And we now have one letter flipped and one letter rotated.
-But there's one more trick for rotating letters which I'll show you next.
+We now have one letter flipped and one letter rotated.
+Next I'll show you one more trick for rotating letters.

 The result after flipping and rotating letters in Photoshop.